fanbyprinciple/fanbyprinciple/README.md

 <br />

 Hello!
 I am passionate about Machine learning and AI.
 Have been on the self starter road for some time.
 Recently felt the need to orient towards cyber security as well.
-Started with trying to decipher the intricacies of winapis.
+Started with trying to decipher the intricacies (also known as trial and error) of winapis.

 - 💼 interesting work? do reach, [email](mailto:fanbyprinciple@gmail.com) :)
 - 💬 ask me about anything, I am happy to help;